aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/idocumentproperties/lastsavedtime/_index.md

 ---
 title: LastSavedTime
 second_title: Aspose.Sildes for .NET API Reference
-description: Returns the date when a presentation was modified last time.
-Read-only in case of Presentation.DocumentProperties because it will be updated internally while IPresentation object saving process.
+description: Returns the date a presentation was last modified.
+Values are in UTC.P Read-only in case of Presentation.DocumentProperties because it will be updated internally while IPresentation object saving process.
 Can be changed via DocumentProperties instance returning by method ReadDocumentPropertiesaspose.slides/ipresentationinfo/readdocumentproperties Please see the example in UpdateDocumentPropertiesaspose.slides/ipresentationinfo/updatedocumentproperties method summary.
 type: docs
 weight: 160
 url: /net/aspose.slides/idocumentproperties/lastsavedtime/
 ---
 ## IDocumentProperties.LastSavedTime property

-Returns the date when a presentation was modified last time.
-Read-only in case of Presentation.DocumentProperties (because it will be updated internally while IPresentation object saving process).
+Returns the date a presentation was last modified.
+Values are in UTC.P Read-only in case of Presentation.DocumentProperties (because it will be updated internally while IPresentation object saving process).
 Can be changed via DocumentProperties instance returning by method [`ReadDocumentProperties`](../../ipresentationinfo/readdocumentproperties) Please see the example in [`UpdateDocumentProperties`](../../ipresentationinfo/updatedocumentproperties) method summary.

 ```csharp
 public DateTime LastSavedTime { get; set; }